Limits of Latin squares: Possible further work

 \subsection{Removal lemma for Latin squares}

 The removal lemma for graphs~\cite{RuSz:TripleSystems,MR1251840,MR1404036} states that if a large $n$-vertex graph $G$ contains only $o(n^{v(H)})$ copies of $H$ then by removing a suitable set of $o(n^2)$ edges from $G$ we obtain a graph with no copies of $H$ at all.
-It could be that a similar statement for Latin squares, which we state as a conjecture, can be obtained with not so much work using the theory we introduce here. \begin{conj} Suppose that $k,\ell\in\mathbb N$ and $A\in\mathcal{R}(k,\ell)$ are given.
-For every $\eps>0$ there exists $\delta>0$ such that the following holds.
-If $L$ is a Latin square of order $n$ with $t(A,L)<\delta$ then we can replace at most $\eps n^2$ entries with a $*$ to obtain a matrix $L^*$ with $t(A,L^*)=0$.
-Here, $L^*$ is not a Latin square anymore, and we define $t(A,L^*)$ so that no entry with a $*$ contributes to it. \end{conj} Such a removal lemma is often insufficient, as we are genuinely deleting some entries from the Latin square, and so the result is not a Latin square anymore.
-Perhaps, we can even get the following much stronger result.
+Similar statements were investigated for permutations.
+Cooper~\cite{Co06:permutonreg} formulated a first removal-type lemma for permutations and Klimo\v sov\'a and Kr\'al' \cite{MR3376446} a strong version using a metric called the \emph{Spearman's footrule distance}.
+In~\cite{GaHlKuPe22} the first and the third author together with Kun and Pek\'arkov\'a showed how to derive a non-quantitative version of the removal lemma from~\cite{MR3376446} using the theory of permutation limits.
+It could be that a similar statement for Latin squares, which we state as a conjecture, can be obtained using the theory we introduce here.